parthvalani/parthvalani.github.io/README.md

 **Data Engineer**
 *Jan 2025 – Present | Toronto, ON*

-- Architected and implemented a **unified AI-driven data model** in Microsoft Fabric, integrating multiple source systems, reducing report preparation time by **60%**.
+- Architected and implemented a unified AI-driven data model in Microsoft Fabric, integrating multiple source systems, reducing report preparation time by 60%.
-- Led an offshore engineering team to **refactor and optimize Databricks pipelines**, applying advanced Spark performance tuning to improve stability and cut processing time by **50%**.
+- Led an offshore engineering team to refactor and optimize Databricks pipelines, applying advanced Spark performance tuning to improve stability and cut processing time by 50%.
-- Collaborated on the design and launch of **real-time data streaming pipelines** with Kafka and Airflow, achieving a **40% reduction in data latency**.
+- Collaborated on the design and launch of real-time data streaming pipelines with Kafka and Airflow, achieving a 40% reduction in data latency.

 ### Deloitte
 **Data Engineer**
 *Jan 2022 – Dec 2024 | Toronto, ON*

-- Designed and implemented an **end-to-end Azure Databricks solution** with PySpark and SQL for a major telecom company, boosting cross-selling revenue by **$2M**.
+- Designed and implemented an end-to-end Azure Databricks solution with PySpark and SQL for a major telecom company, boosting cross-selling revenue by $2M.
-- Developed an **AWS-based ETL pipeline** enabling cleanroom data quality, profiling, and modeling—driving a **30% growth in client sales**.
+- Developed an AWS-based ETL pipeline enabling cleanroom data quality, profiling, and modeling—driving a 30% growth in client sales.
-- Built **data validation checks** for vendor data in Dynamics 365CE using Azure Synapse pipelines, ensuring robust logging and integration.
+- Built data validation checks for vendor data in Dynamics 365CE using Azure Synapse pipelines, ensuring robust logging and integration.
-- Generated **Power BI visualizations** revealing customer overlap and proximity, leading to a **25% improvement in marketing decisions**.
+- Generated Power BI visualizations revealing customer overlap and proximity, leading to a 25% improvement in marketing decisions.

 ### Tata Consultancy Services
 **Software Developer**
 *Oct 2021 – Dec 2021 | Toronto, ON*

-- Diagnosed scheduling conflicts in **Control-M workflows**, reducing manual intervention by **5+ hours weekly**.
+- Diagnosed scheduling conflicts in Control-M workflows, reducing manual intervention by 5+ hours weekly.
-- Optimized **PostgreSQL queries** for flight sales data, identifying trends that increased monthly sales by **$10K**.
+- Optimized PostgreSQL queries for flight sales data, identifying trends that increased monthly sales by $10K.

 ---